zeroknowledgediscovery/ZeDpolicies/README.md

 ---

 ## Data
-Place your FASTA file at:
+Data is in the FASTA file at:
 ```
 ./data/INFB_2018_2019.fasta
 ```
-If your file is named differently, update the paths in the script accordingly.

 ---